-If you are an athletic coach and are planning a field trip please communicate with the Athletic Director as soon as you know you will be taking a trip.
-The AD will guide you through the process and paperwork.
+If you are an athletic coach and are planning a field trip please communicate with the Athletic Secretary as soon as you know you will be taking a trip.
+The Athletic Secretary or AD AD will guide you through the process and paperwork.